tari-labs/tari-university/_includes/content/protocols/04-grin-vs-beam-comparison.md

 non-profit BEAM Foundation that will take over the management of the protocol during the first year after launch [[24]].
 The goal of the Foundation will be to support maintenance and further development of BEAM; promote relevant cryptographic research; support awareness and education in the areas of financial privacy; and support academic work in adjacent areas.
-In the industry, this treasury mechanism is called a *dev tax*.
-Grin will not levy a *dev tax* on the mining rewards, and will rely on community participation and community funding.
+In the industry, this treasury mechanism is called a _dev tax_.
+Grin will not levy a _dev tax_ on the mining rewards, and will rely on community participation and community funding.
 The Grin project does accept financial support, but these funding campaigns are conducted according to their "Community Funding Principles" [[25]], which will be conducted on a "need-by-need" basis.
 A campaign will specify a specific need it aims to fulfill (e.g. "Hosting fees for X for the next year") and the funding will be received by the community member who ran the campaign.
 This will provide 100% visibility regarding who is responsible for the received funds.
 An example of a funding campaign is the Developer Funding Campaign run by Yeastplume to fund his full-time involvement in the project from October&nbsp;2018 to February&nbsp;2019.
-Refer to [[26]].

 In terms of the monetary policy of the two projects, BEAM has stated that it will be using a deflationary model with periodic halving of its mining reward and a maximum supply of BEAM of 262,800,000 coins.
 BEAM will start with